eltonx17/eltonx17/README.md

 ## 👋 Hi there! <br>
 ### Welcome to my GitHub! <br>
 I'm a Software Engineer with nearly *6 years of professional experience* across Telecom & Consumer Goods & Services industries.
-During this tenure I've demonstrated expertise working primarily on backend engineering Java/Springboot Bicroservices for an on-premise ITSM tool & Google Cloud Platform (GCP) hosted Springboot Microservices/Google Dataflow Pipelines for a Consumer Data Platform among several other things.
+During this tenure I've gained expertise working primarily on backend engineering Java/Springboot Bicroservices for an on-premise ITSM tool & Google Cloud Platform (GCP) hosted Springboot Microservices/Google Dataflow Pipelines for a Consumer Data Platform among several other things.
+Passionate about problem solving and demonstrated ability to learn new things

 ## 🌱 Passionately Learning
 I’m currently learning & working on **AI/ML driven applications** using existing LLM Models and leveraging **Retrieval-Augmented Generation (RAG)** to build context aware applications grounded to relevant datasets as a source of truth.